UniqueSecure/MePOS-Print-button-WIFI-USB/README.md

     }
 }
 ```
-2. In order to control the UI messages during the printing cycle, implement MePOSPrinterCallback on your printing activity and it's methods
+2. In order to control the UI messages during the printing cycle, implement MePOSPrinterCallback on your printing activity and its methods.
 ```
 @Override
    public void onPrinterStarted(MePOSConnectionType mePOSConnectionType, String s) {